-Health care for military personnel and their families isn’t something that gets much coverage in the mainstream media, which means that most civilians don’t know very much about it.
+Health care for military personnel and their families isn’t something that gets much coverage in the media, which means that most civilians don’t know very much about it.
 But for military families, it’s a big deal.
-And, as with almost every other aspect of the military, budget cuts are threatening to change the landscape of health insurance for military-affiliated families.
+As with almost every other aspect of the military, budget cuts are threatening to change the landscape of health insurance for military-affiliated families.

 TRICARE has been a fantastic benefit for many families and has kept their medical expenses within budget.